Colsai/DATA-690-WANG/hw8/project_proposal_1.md

 # UMBC DATA690: STATS AND VISUALIZATION (WANG)
 ## Hirabayashi Individual Project  (Part 1)

-### Instructions
+## Instructions
 > Find an issue that you are passionate about or are interested in as the topic for this exploratory data analysis project.
 > Make sure there are publicly available data about this issue to perform exploratory analysis.
 > The analysis should include descriptive statistics, data visualization, and optionally statistical inference.

+### Deliverable #1 - Project Proposal in Markdown format
+Write and submit a research proposal in the **Markdown** format that answers the following questions:

 ![Picture of Pencils](pencils_small.jpg "Pencils")
 <span>Photo by <a href="https://unsplash.com/@jessbaileydesigns?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Jess Bailey</a> on <a href="https://unsplash.com/s/photos/pencil?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

-## Deliverable #1 - Project Proposal in Markdown format
-Write and submit a research proposal in the **Markdown** format that answers the following questions:
+### Instructions
+> Find an issue that you are passionate about or are interested in as the topic for this exploratory data analysis project.
+> Make sure there are publicly available data about this issue to perform exploratory analysis.
+> The analysis should include descriptive statistics, data visualization, and optionally statistical inference.

 ### 1. What is your issue of interest (provide sufficient background information)?
 I have a wide-range of topics I am interested in, but as I work in education, I would like to focus on current educational progress for K-12 students.
 Despite the obvious wealth of the US, as a country, there is much evidence suggesting that our educational attainment lacks in comparison to other countries.